-The MCO will be responsible for completing a NFLOC assessment, including the Centennial Care Community Benefit Service Questionnaire, for those CLNM members who qualify for Community Benefit Services.
-If NFLOC is met, the MCO will be responsible for completing the allocation tool which is used to determine the number of hours of personal care services a member receives.
+The MCO will be responsible for completing a NF LOC assessment, including the Centennial Care Community Benefit Service Questionnaire, for those CLNM members who qualify for Community Benefit Services.
+If NF LOC criteria are met, the MCO will be responsible for completing the allocation tool which is used to determine the number of hours of personal care services a member receives.
 The MCO will also develop the community benefit care plan.
-MCOs will provide the NFLOC assessment and care plans to the CLNM provider to coordinate and monitor utilization of Community Benefit Services.
-When a NFLOC is established, the care coordinators from the MCO and CLNM provider agency will jointly conduct an in-home assessment.
+MCOs will provide the NF LOC assessment and care plans to the CLNM provider to coordinate and monitor utilization of Community Benefit Services.
+When a NF LOC is established, the care coordinators from the MCO and CLNM provider agency will jointly conduct an in-home assessment.
 If the member is eligible for community benefits, the MCO will retain the self-directed care budget, but the CLNM care coordinator will conduct the care management and care coordination.

-The MCO will conduct a NFLOC reassessment at least annually.
-A NFLOC reassessment shall also be conducted within five business days of learning of a change in a member's functional or medical status.
+The MCO will conduct a NF LOC reassessment at least annually, unless the member has an approved Continuous NF LOC eligibility status.
+A NF LOC reassessment shall also be conducted within five business days of learning of a change in a member's functional or medical status.
 The CLNM care coordinator is responsible for tracking these dates and ensuring communication regarding the member's needs.

-CLNM members who meet the NFLOC designation have access to community-based longterm services and supports including:
+CLNM members who meet the NF LOC designation have access to community-based long-term services and supports including: